sprutner/istio-ingress-tutorial/docs/06-istio-route-rules.md

 # Istio Route Rules

 The Istio Ingress Controller provides an [advanced feature set](https://istio.io/docs/concepts/traffic-management/rules-configuration.html) based Envoy's unique traffic management capabilities.
-This section will demonstrates how to dynamically configure the Istio Ingress Controller using the Istio Pilot and the `istioclt` command line tool.
+This section will demonstrates how to dynamically configure the Istio Ingress Controller using the Istio Pilot and the `istioctl` command line tool.

 The `istio-test` HTTP service will be used to demonstrate Istio's traffic management features.